Bloomberg News staffer released on bail in China, authorities say - KESQ

 A Chinese national employed by Bloomberg News was released on bail earlier this year following more than a year in detention, according to Chinese authorities.

-Journalist Haze Fan was last seen being escorted from her building in Beijing by “plain clothes security officials” in December 2020 and was held on suspicion of endangering national security, Bloomberg said at the time.
+Haze Fan, a member of Bloomberg’s bureau in Beijing, was last seen being escorted from her building in Beijing by “plain clothes security officials” in December 2020 and was held on suspicion of endangering national security, Bloomberg said at the time.

 China’s state security authority released Fan on bail in January pending trial, the embassy said in its statement.
 The case is still under investigation and Fan’s “legitimate rights and interests have been fully protected,” the statement said.